xicri/genshin-dictionary/README.md

 ### Requirements

 - Node.js: The latest LTS version recommended
+  - or you can install it via [mise](https://mise.jdx.dev/installing-mise.html)
 - (Windows only) PowerShell 7+
   - Some npm scripts needs `&&` support